ryanmio/docusign-agent-tools/packages/docs/src/content/tools-documentation.md

-# DocuSign Agent Tools Documentation
+# Docusign Agent Tools Documentation

 ## Overview
-DocuSign Agent Tools is a toolkit for building AI-powered document automation workflows with DocuSign.
+Docusign Agent Tools is a toolkit for building AI-powered document automation workflows with Docusign.
 It provides a set of tools organized into logical categories, each following the Vercel AI SDK patterns with Zod schema validation.

 ## Getting Started